 The Si O Se Pol Bridge architecture

 The Si O Se Pol Bridge is about 300 meters long and 14 meters wide.
 Materials such as stone, brick, mortar, and plaster have been used to build this bridge.
 According to geologists and cultural heritage experts, the foundation of this bridge is in a way that increases its moisture, durability, and strength.
 Therefore it has not been damaged in the long run.
 The bridge has covered arches on both sides, overlooking the river on one side and the middle of the bridge on the other side, creating a narrow passage on both sides.
 There were 99 niches with paintings in the pedestrian part, and none can be seen today.

 The best time to visit Si O Se Pol Bridge

-The city of Isfahan is full of tourists in all seasons of the year, and Si O Se Pol Bridge has its beauties on all days of the year.
-Still, considering that the magnificence of Si O Se Pol Bridge is when the river is full of water.
-Zayandehrud reaches its peak; it is better to choose the spring season to travel with the Isfahan tour and visit this valuable structure.
+Isfahan is full of tourists in all seasons, and Si O Se Pol Bridge has its beauty on all days of the year.
+Still, considering the magnificence of Si O Se Pol Bridge, the river is full of water.
+Zayandehrud has reached its peak; it is better to choose the spring season to travel with the Isfahan tour and visit this valuable structure.

 Where do we go after seeing thirty-three bridges?

 In this article, we had a short trip to the past of Allahverdi Khan Bridge in Isfahan city.
 If you go to Isfahan and see thirty-three bridges, you are probably now looking to find places of entertainment that are easily accessible from thirty-three bridges.
 Si O Se Pol Bridge is not the only Zayandehrood bridge, and two Khajoo and wooden bridges have made it more spectacular.